 (If so, make sure the adcom knows it.)
 The ability to perform well (or even pretty well) while working indicates academic capacity.

 The rigors of graduate work plus the tenacity graduate level study requires show academic capacity, even though a grad degree is not required.

-• How competitive and challenging was your undergrad program and school, and how does your GPA relate to that?
+- How competitive and challenging was your undergrad program and school?

-With these factors in mind, evaluate your own academic capacity, trying to see it from the adcom’s view.
+With these factors in mind, evaluate your own academic capacity, trying to see it from the adcom’s view:

 What story or impression will the adcom see behind the numbers and percentiles?

-• Second, evaluate your undergrad record thoroughly; again, what will the adcom see behind the grades and the course names?
+Again, what will the adcom see behind the grades and the course names?
 Does it see broad or narrow interests?
 A global perspective?
 Growth?
 Curiosity?
 What’s the story and the academic personality that emerge?

-This evaluation process may simply clarify that everything is fine on the academic front and you can focus your application efforts into other topics and considerations.
+What’s the holistic academic picture that develops and what does it tell the adcom about your academic capacity?This evaluation process may simply clarify that everything is fine on the academic front and you can focus your application efforts into other topics and considerations.
 Or, it may reveal that, while you are qualified for INSEAD academically, there is room to strengthen the impression of academic capacity.
 In that case, look for opportunities in the essays, resume, and (fingers-crossed) interview to fill in that gap through the examples, anecdotes, and details you include.

 I am always thrilled when I get an “I’m in at INSEAD!” email.
 I welcome the chance to help you show you belong at INSEAD and receive such an email from you in the future.